Dummy link to fix Firefox-Bug: First child with tabindex is ignored

 Cycling

-The share of cycling in the modal split in Jena is approx. 15 % (survey SrV 2018).
-This is a nationwide survey on the mobility behaviour of the resident population in a 5-year cycle, in which the city of Jena has already participated for over 30 years.
+The share of cycling in the modal split (trips per person per day) in Jena is around 16 % (walking 40 %, private motorized transport 27 %, local public transport 17 %).
+These are the results of the "Mobility in Cities" survey 2023, a nationwide survey on the mobility behavior of the urban resident population in a 5-year cycle, which was founded in 1972 as the "System of Representative Transport Surveys (SrV)" and in which the city of Jena has been participating for over 40 years.

-These positive arguments for cycling should be known to all citizens by now:
+These positive arguments in favor of cycling should be well known by now:

 • beneficial to health (prevention of heart attacks, high blood pressure, cholesterol, diabetes, obesity)